hyperknot/open-protector-standard/questions.md

 Interesting bit: the lower end of the weight range is critical for the jerk test, while the upper end is critical for the acceleration / G test.

-### Isn't this expensive for small manufacturers?

-This is only an additional test for those manufacturers who want to make racing harnesses for Cat1 and high-level comps.
-Manufacturers not targeting this group are not affected.

 ### What about visibility?

 Manufacturers say that making thicker protectors will make visibility worse.
-I don't agree with this.
+I don't agree with this direction.

 We used to have good visibility and good protectors.
 This work now addresses the protectors, and we can look into visibility in the coming years.